This year you have touched millions - view the annual report and see how you inspire, connect and uplift!

 Mata Jito Ji was the first wife of the 10th Guru.
 Besides being the mother of the heroic Sahibzaade we typically do not know much more about her.
 Are there any big incidences or saakhis that she was central to?
 There is the story of her marriage which lead to the creation of Guru Ki Lahore.
-Beyond that we typically haven't heard much.
+She famously offered sweets to be put in Khande Di Pahul.
+Beyond that we typically haven't heard much about the mother of sweetness.
 Yet there is a very profound story of Mata Jito Ji that is somehow not known though it is available to be seen like any other saakhi.
 It is told in several history texts (Sau Sakhi, Guru Pad Prem Prakash and possibly others) and below it will be relayed through the Suraj Prakash Granth.

 jito ji raj jog.jpg